 That advanced division course certainly went ahead for my father and his four classmates, including one girl, did cookery and knitting, with varying degrees of success as illustrated here.

 My father had only three or four years at this school but my mother had seven, arriving as a newly qualified teacher in August 1948.
 The school was already busy as its roll included children of staff from the naval base at Lyness and in addition all junior secondary pupils now came to North Walls.
-(The Hoy school may have just closed too – trying to verify this – so the pupils there transferred.)
 This made necessary a third teacher (her!) and new classrooms, a dining room and kitchen which were not quite ready for the start of the new session.
 At one stage the three teachers had almost 100 pupils between them.

 Woodwork and metalwork were eventually taught in the old school building though by the early 1960s there was a room for this purpose in one of the Horsa huts, with cookery taught in the other room.
 A second hut was used for the dining hall.
 At that stage the old school was only used for PT (physical training, later PE, not sure what the term is now!) when Mr MacDonald (“Jo”) came over.
 He broke the gas mantles doing cartwheels.